zhaoshenzhai/mathwiki/Notes/Fundamental Theorem of Equivalence Relations.md

 ```

-**Remark.** The relationship between partitions, their induced relations, equivalences, and their quotient sets, can be visualized with the following schematic diagram.
+<b>Remark.</b> The relationship between partitions, their induced relations, equivalences, and their quotient sets, can be visualized with the following schematic diagram.

 ![[Images/2022-02-09_222004/image.svg|650]]